wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

      scenario: string // the scenario this recognition result came from.
      name: string // formatted recognition result.
 Profane terms are surrounded with <profanity> tags.
      lexical: string // text of what was spoken.
 Profane terms are surrounded with <profanity> tags.
-     confidence: float // floating point number indicating the result confidence (from 0.0 to 1.0 with 1.0 being the maximum confidence level.
-Example: 0.876534)
      properties: {<HIGHCONF>}
            HIGHCONF: 1 // set when the header result is determined to be of high-confidence.
            MIDCONF: 1 // set when the header result is determined to be of medium-confidence.